DETERMINING THE OWNERSHIP OF PROPERTY

-Executing your estate plan: Selecting a Trustee
+Executing your estate plan: Choosing the right people

 While minimizing taxes and planning for the eventual disposition of your assets are important aspects of estate planning, selecting the best people and/or organizations to carry out your wishes when you are no longer able is often one of the most difficult decisions.
 It is important to consider a number of factors including trust (will they honor your wishes), ability (do they have the knowledge and experience), and the willingness (proximity, time, desire, etc.) of those appointed in each role.